jzheng16/personal-website/README.md

-# Hi, I'm bones

-I'm a happy little skeleton.
-You can clone me to use as a starter on your projects!
-I have React, Redux, Sequelize, and Express all just rattling around in here ready to go.

 ## I need node >= 6.7.0

 If you don't have it, I'll complain and tell you how to install it.